 Access control systems control entry to restricted areas of the building.
 Typically activated by numeric keypad or card / proximity readers, access control systems allow door release to the private circulation systems and other “secure” areas of the building.
 Biometric access control systems such as retina and fingerprint scanners are becoming more prevalent, but are not commonly utilized in courthouses.
 All doors in the courthouse should be equipped with an electronic access control system.

 All environmental controls in the courthouse should be secured, with access restricted to authorized personnel.
 In order to avoid tampering and sabotage, access to controls for heating, air conditioning, ventilation should be limited to authorized staff.
-Outside air intake mechanisms should also be secured so they cannot be used as access to the building or as a conduit for a biochemical attack.
+Outside air intake mechanisms should also be secured so they cannot be used as access to the building or as a conduit for biochemical attack.
 Outside air intake also should not be located near any loading dock or other area where trucks or other vehicles may idle to prevent exhaust fumes from entering the building.